BennyThadikaran/SwingTrend/README.md

 ## Inspiration

-This work was inspired by youtube Channel **Matt Donlevey - Photon Trading**.
+This work was inspired by youtube channel **Matt Donlevey - Photon Trading**.

 You can watch their video [How To Understand Market Structure](https://www.youtube.com/watch?v=Pd9ASRCHWmQ&t=251) to understand some of the concepts.